chrisvrose/jack/README.md

 Yeah, it is something in Debian-based distributions (probably others too) that python has `real big` issues.
 In there, `python` stands for Python v2.7, which basically trashes our project.

 Ubuntu especially, is no exception (Ubuntu being the platform it is also tested on).
-You will notice this as "syntax" issues, especially in the `send_message.py`.
+You will notice this as "syntax" issues.

 Hence, if such occurs, run with `python3` and not `python`